San Francisco to Los Angeles via Highway 101: The Scenic Route Locals Love

 Time To Get “Sideways” Between San Francisco and Los Angeles Via Highway 101

-Stay on the 101 or Take A Short Cut To Santa Barbara?
+Stay on the 101 or Take a Shortcut to Santa Barbara?

 At Los Alamos, you will come to the junction of US 101 and CA 154.
 101 takes you out to the coast, and 154 takes you inland.